 Sarah comes from a very musical family, her mother being a singer/songwriter and her father being a singer and a percussionist.
 Her brother John C. Malcolm is a performer in the Toronto Ontario film and theatre scene.

 Sarah's musical influences are Stevie Nicks (Fleetwood Mac), James Taylor, Jann Arden, John Gorka. and Jean McNeill, Sarah's mother.

 Sarah is also an artist, painting custom acrylic paintings.

 Tracks are co-produced by Nick Coler who has previously worked with Alice Cooper and Kylie Minogue, and several tracks feature Molly Duncan on sax (Average White Band – "Pick Up The Pieces").

 Sarah previously featured on tracks released in 2018 by UK production group Bo Jolly.

 Malcolm "Molly" Duncan

-Several tracks on Sarah Buddy's impending album release feature Malcolm ‘Molly’ Duncan on sax (Average White Band - ‘Pick Up The Pieces’).
+Several tracks on Sarah Buddy's debut album release feature Malcolm ‘Molly’ Duncan on sax (Average White Band - ‘Pick Up The Pieces’).